 WHO CAN PARTICIPATE IN THE PROJECT?

-Participant groups will be primarily staff members of the organization, but may also include board members, volunteers and other key community members who are able to commit to participating in the 16-hour training and 6 months of follow-up sessions.
+Participant groups will be primarily staff members of the organization, but may also include board members, volunteers and other key community members and stakeholders who are able to commit to participating in the 16-hour training and 6 months of regular follow-up sessions.

 WHAT DO WE NEED TO PROVIDE?

-We ask SJCP organizations for the time commitment needed to successfully bring Council to your organization, including a 16-hour training, and 2-4 hours a month for 6 months of follow-up Council meetings.
-This will require that participating staff are released from their other duties, and in some cases the organization may need to make special arrangements to ensure this can happen.
+We ask SJCP organizations for the time commitment needed to successfully bring Council to your organization, including a rigorous assessment, provisions for 16-hours of training for participants, 2-4 hours a month for 6 months of follow-up training work - in addition to more regular Council meeting for a small "core leadership team" at your site.
+Participation in this project will require that staff participants are released from their other duties, and in some cases the organization may need to make special arrangements to ensure this can happen.

-Your organization will also need to identify a staff member or small team to be the point of contact for the SJCP.
+Your organization will also need to identify a staff member and/or small team to be the point of contact for the SJCP.

 What will the program do for us?